medish/tictactrip-test/README.md

 # Tictactrip test
 A RESTful api using Node.js, to justify a given text
 ## Installation
-First you need to install npm dependencies in the project folder usind `npm install` command.
+First you need to install npm dependencies in the project folder using `npm install` command.
 ## Available commands
 ```
 npm test # test using Jest.